 There is a big continuous improvement drive at work and the simplest tool for continuous improvement is the retrospective.
 It’s the reason we do one every sprint.
 So we can find out what is stopping us from doing things better.
 It’s so we improving things in our environments bit by bit.
-As a SCRUM master I find Retrospectives as one of the most important tools to master.
+As a SCRUM master, I find Retrospectives as one of the most important tools to master.

-Try do one today.
+Try to do one today.